Step-by-Step Guide to Installing an SSL Certificate

 - Free SSL Options: Platforms like Let’s Encrypt provide free SSL certificates for basic encryption needs.

-Once you’ve selected a provider, follow their instructions to complete the purchase.
+Once you’ve selected a provider, complete the purchase and proceed to the next step.

 Step 3: Generate a Certificate Signing Request (CSR)

-A CSR is a file that contains your website’s information and is required to issue an SSL certificate.
+A CSR is a block of encoded text that contains information about your website and organization.
+You’ll need this to request your SSL certificate.
 Here’s how to generate a CSR:

 Step 4: Submit the CSR to Your SSL Provider